European shares drift lower, InterContinental weak

 "I think the market's going to chop around on its side, with no real general direction for the time being but I think ultimately it will start to track higher," he said.

-Among gainers, lock maker Assa Abloy and power company Aggreko climbed 3.8 percent and 6 percent respectively, as Assa Abloy posted third-quarter earnings ahead of market forecasts, while Aggreko reported a rise in underlying revenues and trading margins.
+Among gainers, lock maker Assa Abloy and power company Aggreko climbed 3.7 percent and 6.1 respectively, as Assa Abloy posted third-quarter earnings ahead of market forecasts, while Aggreko reported a rise in underlying revenues and trading margins.

 The Federal Open Market Committee is unlikely to shift policy at its meeting on Tuesday and Wednesday as the Fed awaits more evidence on the impact of Washington's recent budget battle on the U.S. economy.

-The FTSEurofirst 300 is just 0.7 percent off a five-year high set this month, with the uncertainty caused by the U.S. government shutdown and mixed economic data having fuelled a view the Fed will delay trimming its stimulus into next year.
+The FTSEurofirst 300 is just 0.7 percent off five-year highs set this month, with the uncertainty caused by the U.S. government shutdown and mixed economic data having fuelled a view the Fed will delay trimming its stimulus into next year.

 JPMorgan Cazenove advised investors to trim back equity holdings in the near-term to cash in on the rally so far, as a purely short-term tactical trade.